 The agricultural activities during the Holocene period are evidenced by results of pollen analysis.
-At Pangkalan shell midden in Eastern Aceh were found pollens of Leguminosae (types of peas) and Rubiaceae (types of coffee) from $10,240 \pm 250$ BP (Wiradnyana,2011:28-118).
-Bellwood (2000:301) states that once in a while groups of hunter and gatherer, such as the bearers of the Hoabinh culture, had probably protected or even planted wild tubers or fruit trees in simple ways before systematic agriculture was known.
+At Pangkalan shell midden in Central Aceh were found pollens of Leguminosae (types of peas) and Rubiaceae (types of coffee) from $10,240 \pm 250$ BP (Wiradnyana 2011:28-118).Bellwood (2000: 301) states that once in a while groups of hunter and gatherer, such as the bearers of the Hoabinhnian culture, had probably protected or even planted wild tubers or fruit trees in simple ways before systematic agriculture was known.
 In line with that, Hall (1960) also mentioned that food can also be acquired by planting vegetables or legumes around the habitation places.
-It was done by women, while men usually hunt or catch fish as well as collect food (Hall,1960:6).
-Gorman (1977), in his carpology and pollen analyses at Spirit Cave (Thailand) supports that there were early agriculture, aside from finding the oldest date for pottery, which is 10,000 BP (Forestier, 2007:48), while Soejono and Leirissa (2007:182) mentioned result of radio-carbon dating on rice grain and husk that were associated with pottery from Ulu Leang 1 Cave at Maros, South Sulawesi, which is around 2,160-1,700 BC.
-Dating in Malawa Site, Bulu Bakung, South Sulawesi from two samples of charcoal i.e. 3,580 $\pm$ 130 BP and 2,710 $\pm$ 170 BP (P3G-06) calibrated to 4,248-3,556 BP and 3,242-2,358 BP respectively (CALIB version 6.0 at two sigma range) (Simanjuntak,2008:233).
-In Minangga Sipakko, South Sulawesi from the pottery and on clay analysis are cover three period of human settlement at 3,500-3,000 BP (Simanjuntak, 1994-5; 2006:226) The existence of hunter and gatherer groups, particularly the bearers of the Hoabinh culture, which had have the ability to increase food resources, seemed to have no problem in later period, the Neolithic, with the coming of the Austronesian speakers.
-The cultural contact between the Hoabinhian and Austronesian speakers are believed to master a systematic agricultural technology to grow various edible plants known to the Australomelanesoids, and the kinds of plants were gradually developed into Leguminosae (legumes like peas), Papilionaceae (nuts), Rubiaceae (coffee) and Convolvulaceae (morning glory).
-The pland diversification occurred in around 3,870 $\pm$ 140 BP to 4,120 $\pm$ 140 BP (Wiradnyana, 2011: 28-118).
+It was done by women, while men usually hunt or catch fish as well as collect food (Hall1960:6).
+Gorman (1977), in his carpology and pollen analyses at Spirit Cave (Thailand) supports that there were early agriculture, aside from finding the oldest date for pottery, which is 10.000 BP (Forestier 2007: 48), while Soejono and Leirissa (2007:182) mentioned result of radiocarbon dating on rice grain and husk that were associated with pottery from Ulu Leang 1 Cave at Maros, South Sulawesi, which is around 2160-1700 BC.

+The existence of hunter and gatherer groups, particularly the bearers of the Hoabinhian culture, which had have the ability to increase food resources, seemed to have no problem in later period, the Neolithic, with the coming of the Austronesian speakers.
+The cultural contact between the Hoabinhian and Austronesian groups enabled the concept brought by the Austronesian speakers to be used by the bearers of the Hoabinhian culture and vice-versa.
+The Austronesian speakers are believed to master a systematic agricultural technology to grow various edible plants known to the Australomelanesoids, and the kinds of plants were gradually developed intoLeguminosae (legumes like peas),Papilionaceae (nuts), Rubiaceae (coffee) and Convolvulaceae (morning glory).
+The plang diversification occurred in around $3.870 \pm 140$ BP to $4.120 \pm 140$ BP (Wiradnyana 2011: 28-118).